Flexible monthly business insurance

 Launching yourself into the marketplace takes capital, and many new businesses struggle with startup costs.
 With this in mind, it helps to know what sort of essential things you’ll need to budget for, before you spend it on shiny new toys.

-To help you be prepared as possible, here’s our Ultimate Guide to startup costs:
+To help you be prepared as possible, here’s our ultimate guide to startup costs:

 What are startup costs?

-Put simply, ‘startup costs’ are the expenditure you’ll need to shell out in order to get your burgeoning business into a market-ready position.
+Put simply, ‘startup costs’ cover the expenditure you’ll need to shell out in order to get your burgeoning business into a market-ready position.
 Exactly how much it costs you to set up a company will vary considerably depending on the nature and location of your business.
 Digital enterprises operating out of a co-working space won’t have the furniture, comms, and premises costs that a manufacturing business in a rented unit will, for example.
 However, there are several common costs which almost every start-up will have to deal with in one form or another.

 Fixed costs and variable costs – what’s the difference?

 First things first, for any business you’ll have some costs that are fixed, and others that are variable.
 It’s easy to confuse fixed/variable costs with initial outlay/ongoing costs when in fact your fixed and variable costs can come in as either an aspect of your initial capital spend, or as ongoing spending.
 Simply put:

 - Fixed costs remain roughly the same no matter what happens.
 Examples of fixed costs include business rates, rents, fixed-contract staff wages, insurance and so on.